Local Governance Committee

 Matthew studied at St Mary’s University, Twickenham before starting his Teaching career in Havering in 2004.
 Matthew was quickly promoted to Deputy Head Teacher in 2008.
 Matthew then embarked upon his first Head Ship in 2013 in Havering before joining The Federation of Towers Schools in 2018 as Executive Head Teacher.

-Matthew is forward thinking, proactive and has experience in strategic leadership, building hardworking, loyal and confident teams with high expectations and aspirations.
-In addition he has experience in schools finance, reviewing structures, organisational change, driving and implementing change at both a fast and steady pace.
+Matthew is forward thinking, proactive and has experience in strategic leadership, building hardworking, confident teams with high expectations and aspirations.
+In addition he has experience in schools finance, reviewing structures, organisational change, driving and implementing change to ensure standards are increased.
 Matthew is passionate about ensuring that all children achieve the best they possibly can and have opportunities to succeed.